 In 1989, due to Steve's Electrical Engineering career, he and his family moved to Mesa,

 and charity events.
-Recently, in late 2013, he retired
+In late 2013, he retired from his Engineering

-from his Engineering career and now enjoys having more time to devote to his music.
+career and now enjoys having more time to devote to his music.
 He continues playing as a solo act as well as with the Classic

 |The DDK Band 2017; Bob Doyen, Steve Domer, Larry Kubiayk